-There are three ways of installing a DWHR system, depending on how the preheated cold water is used.
+There are three ways of installing a WWHR system, depending on how the preheated cold water is used.

 The preheated water can be plumbed into both the mixing valve of the shower and into the cold water supply of the water heater.
 In this case the flow of the drain water is equal to the flow of the cold water through the WWHR system.
 This is called a balanced-flow setup and gives the best performance in terms of energy savings.
 It also requires most plumbing and installation effort and cost.

 In the second installation option, the preheated water is fed into the cold water supply of the water heater only.
 The energy savings are due to the preheated water requiring less energy to get up to the temperature setting of the water heater.
 The flow is unbalanced, because the cold water flow is smaller than the drain water flow, and this reduces the performance of the WWHR to some extent as compared to a balanced flow setup.
 (The temperature of the preheated cold water could actually be higher but due to its lower flow the total power transferred is less as compared to the balanced flow setup.)